willywil548/angular-typescript-universal-windows-app-sample/Readme.md

 # Dependencies
  + node-js 6.9.5
  + npm 3.10.10
+ + Windows 10 SDK version 10586 or higher

 # Setting Up
 This repository has a Visual Studio solution (AngularUWP.sln) and the code directory.
 Open PowerShell and move to the repo.